 - A child, born in the family where father or mother with Dutch (Netherlands) nationality are married can be automatically considered as Dutch (Netherlands) citizen, even if he was born outside the Netherlands (Holland);

-- A child of Dutch (Netherlands) mother will be automatically considered as Dutch (Netherlands) citizen;
+- A child of a Dutch (Netherlands) mother will be automatically considered as Dutch (Netherlands) citizen;

-- A child whose mother or father were living in the Netherlands (Holland), Aruba, Curaçao or Sint-Maarten.
+- A child whose mother or father was living in the Netherlands (Holland), Aruba, Curaçao or Sint-Maarten.
 The father or mother must be also born in the Netherlands (Holland), Aruba, Curaçao or Sint-Maarten;

 - By means of acknowledgment after the birth but before a child is 7;